A cheap electric toothbrush can sound enticing, but you don't want to go TOO cheap!

 Don't forget, you don't have to buy a full electric toothbrush kit for each member of your family.
 The brush heads on nearly all modern brushes are quick and easy to change.
 This means that you only need the ONE electric toothbrush handle, and you can have a separate brush head for each member of the family!

-The best cheap electric toothbrush is probably the Oral B Vitality.
+The best cheap electric toothbrush at the $25 level is probably the Oral B Vitality.
 This is a rechargeable brush that comes with a charger that you can leave the brush on, and an additional brush head.
 It costs around $25 approximately.

 In the box, there are little colored plastic rings that you can put on each brush head.
 This way, you have a different colored ring to identify which brush head belongs to which family member.